Classic Antoine’s style NOLA Oysters Rockefeller using preshucked oysters and no shells make an easy appetizer for

 by Sue Lau | Palatable Pastime

 I have redneck blood.
 I’ll be the first to admit it.
 I was born poor and I still feel poor.
-There has never been a time in my life when I went without or didn’t have to stretch the almighty dollar.
+There has never been a time in my life when I didn’t at some point go without or didn’t have to stretch the almighty dollar.
 I do have a taste for finer things, but feel I have to undergo that with a heavy hand of economy when possible.

 So when I saw a sale on pre-shucked oysters, I bought a bunch.
 And one of my favorite things to do with oysters is to have them as Oysters Rockefeller, a delicious baked appetizer that hails from Antoine’s restaurant in New Orleans, Louisiana.